tonydiaz/goals/README.md

 5. Cloud Technologies (AWS and/or Bluemix).
 Potential certifications to better understand the technologies and how they fit in DevOps.
 6. Build more things

-## 2016-07-24
+## 2016-07-31
 ### More focus complete section 5 in React training.
 - [ ] Finish section 5 in ReactJS course
-- [x] Read one chapter in Continuous Deployment
-- [x] Work on simple calculator in React
-- [x] Determine next book to read
+- [ ] Finish section 6 in ReactJS course
+- [ ] Get authorization work got github project

 ## Future items
 - [x] Setup Docker on local machine (DevOps)